Iverick/SuperRents_Test_App/README.md

 Run ```echo SECRET_KEY='<secret_key_value>' >> .env``` command in terminal.
 Open ```~/.virtualenvs/rental_app/bin``` path in separate terminal and add ```set -a; source ~/rental_app_test_task/.env; set +a``` command to a postactivate script.
+You may need to restart virtualenv at this point.

 ### Installing required dependencies
 ```